 5) Sharpen your knife:

 A sharp knife is safer than a dull one and though you should always carry a finely honed blade, today might be a good time to break out your sharpening stone.
-Remember, if you keep your knives clean and sharp - you'll have a tool for life.
+Remember, if you keep your knives clean and sharp - you'll have a tool for life.6) Slice up a trail snack:

-We all know that everything tastes the best outdoors, so slice up something delicious along the trail.
+We all know that everything tastes the best outdoors, so slice up something delicious along the trail.7) Practice bushcraft skills like batonning:

 Though an axe is the preferred method of wood splitting, bushcraft skills like batonning may just save your life some day.
-As always, skills like this are best practiced before needing them in a survival situation.
+As always, skills like this are best practiced before needing them in a survival situation.8) Buy that knife you've been looking at all year:

 If you've bookmarked your favorite knife shopping website and have had your eye on a pretty little folder, today is the day to add it to your cart.
 Don't wait until Christmas, as you'll just end up with cotton socks and an ugly sweater anyway.
 Pro tip: many knife retailers have sales on National Knife Day.